7 Most Overlooked Budget Items in Retirement

 Dean Barber: Today, we’re going to talk about the most overlooked budget items in retirement and why they’re critical.
 It’s by no means a complete list of your budget items, but there are things that people they just don’t think about.
-Jason Newcomer, a CFP® on our staff, put together a list of what he sees in the industry as the seven most overlooked budget items in retirement.
+We put together a list of what he sees in the industry as the seven most overlooked budget items in retirement.

 Looking Back at Last Week’s Discussion on Price to Earnings Ratios